 When to Visit the Isle of Skye

 The Isle of Skye is a year round destination, although if you are interested in sight-seeing beyond just photography, you should be aware that many attractions are closed in the winter months.
 In addition, there is less accommodation available in winter as many B&B’s close.
+See our guide to visiting Scotland in winter for more information.

 That said, there are far fewer people here in the shoulder seasons and winter.
 Summer is a very busy time to visit, and parking becomes quite challenging.
 In addition, there will be a lot of people at the various sights around the island, who will invariably end up in your frame.